 Genuinely, I think this may well be one of the most underrated movies I’ve seen.

-Generations after her ancestors were cursed, Penelope is born into aristocracy with the features of a pig.
+Generations after her ancestors were cursed, Penelope is born into aristocracy with the facial features of a pig.
 Hidden from society by her mother, Penelope is sheltered from a world she so desperately wishes to experience.

 The only thing that will break the curse?
 Finding true love.